SimplyKnownAsG/could-you-ai-agent/README.md

 ## Overview

 `could-you` is an Agent that connects to various MCP servers to provide contextual assistance for developers.
-It maintains conversation history, supports multiple LLM providers, and can be configured per-project or globally.
+It maintains conversation history, supports multiple LLM providers, and can be configured for each user and per-project.

 ## Features